o3de/o3de.org/content/docs/user-guide/visualization/animation/refine-simulationg-using-debug-mode.md

 1. If you're satisfied with the results, save the actor.

-1. To disable debugging mode, click the upper\-right box again on the **SimulatedObject0** node.
+1. To disable debugging mode, click the upper-right box again on the **SimulatedObject0** node.
 **Example**

    The following animation is the finished debugged version of the actor running.
 Note that the tassel no longer passes through the actor's body.